th7/pg_snippets/README.md

 # PgSnippets

-Generate some SQL to set up your PG database and tables
+Generate SQL to set up your PG database and tables

 ## Usage